Courses offered entirely online

 - DCC 2703 Dimensions juridiques des droits de la personne - Fall and Winter

-- DCC 3111 Human Rights in the Age of Universal Declaration - Winter
+- DCC 3111 Human Rights in the Age of the Universal Declaration - Winter

 Faculty of Social Sciences